sydneywalcoff/readme-generator/dev/README.md

 * [Questions](#questions)

 ## Description
-jsdkhfjk
+A Node application using Inquirer to create perfectly styled and personalized README.md documents for any project.

 ## Installation
-ajkdfh
+`npm install` to download Inquirer

 ## Usage
-kjsdhf
+`node index` to run README Generator

 ## Contributing
-kjdshfjk
+Made with love by Sydney Walcoff

 ## Tests
-hajkdsfh
+None required

 ## Questions
 Questions?
-Reach out at github.com/Sydneywalcoff or sydney.walcoff@gmail.com
+Reach out at github.com/sydneywalcoff or sydney.walcoff@gmail.com